 Review summary: Leica S Typ 006 vs Sony A7

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica S Typ 006 and the Sony A7?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (37.5 vs 24MP) with a 25% higher linear resolution.